Editor's note: This article was originally published in March 2019 and has been updated in March 2020.

 Let's dive in!

-1. Goal gradient effect: Help users feel like they're making progress
+1. Goal gradient effect: Motivate users through a feeling of progress

 The closer we get to reaching a goal, the harder we work to complete it.
 Think about the second wind you get after reaching the midpoint of a race or the feeling of excitement you experience when you're about to beat a high score.

 As it turns out, whether or not we're actually making progress is irrelevant—even the illusion of progress toward a goal can encourage us to push to reach a goal faster.
 This is known as the goal gradient effect (aka the goal gradient hypothesis).

 Many products take advantage of this human tendency by using progress bars or checklists.
 Helping users get started—whether through artificial accomplishments (like with a pre-stamped coffee card, to give a real-world example) or real progress toward a goal—significantly increases the likelihood that they will complete a given task.